Automated SpectroPhotometric Image REDuction (ASPIRED): Spectral Reduction

 \subsection{Spectral Identification and Tracing}

-Conventionally, to obtain the position of a spectrum (i.e.\ trace), the centre of a spectrum in the dispersion direction is first identified, then a choice algorithm will scan across the spectral image to identify the spectral position over the entire dispersion direction.
-Instead, in \textsc{ASPIRED}, the \texttt{ap\_trace()} function works by dividing the 2D spectrum into sub-spectra, and then each part is summed along the spectral direction before cross-correlating with the adjacent sub-spectra.
-This way, both the shift and the scaling of the spectrum/a along the spectral direction can be found simultaneously.
-The middle of the 2D spectrum is used as the zero point of the procedure.
-Here is a detailed description of the algorithm: \begin{enumerate} \item The input 2D spectrum is divided into \texttt{nwindow} sub-spectra. \item Each sub-spectrum is summed along the spectral direction in order to improve the signal(s) of the spectrum/a along the spatial direction – we call this a spatial spectrum. \item Each spatial spectrum is upscaled by a factor of \texttt{resample\_factor} to allow for sub-pixel correlation precision.
-This utilises the \texttt{scipy.signal.resample()} function to fit the spatial profile with a spline. \item The i-th spatial spectrum is then cross-correlated to the i+1-th spatial spectrum.
-The shift and scale where the maximum occurs within the tolerance limit, \texttt{tol} is then stored. \item The shifts relative to the central sub-spectrum are used to fit for a polynomial solution that defines the position of the trace. \item While the spatial spectra are cross-correlated, they are aligned and stacked for peak finding and Gaussian fitting towards the end of the iteration.
-Peak finding is performed with \texttt{scipy.signal.find\_peaks()} and returns the list of peaks sorted by their prominence.
-Only centroiding has to be accurate at this stage, so a Gaussian function is sufficient.
-The standard deviation of the Gaussian is only served as a first guess of the profile when performing optimal extraction; it would not be used in the case of top-hat extraction (see section \textsection3.3). \end{enumerate}
+Conventionally, to obtain the position of a spectrum in a frame~(i.e.,\ a trace), the center of the spectrum in the dispersion direction is first identified.
+Then, a choice of algorithm scans across the spectral image to identify the spectral position over the entire dispersion direction.
+In \textsc{ASPIRED}, the \texttt{ap\_trace} function works by dividing the two-dimensional spectrum into subspectra.
+Then, each part is summed along the dispersion direction before cross-correlating with the adjacent subspectra, using an optional variable scaling factor that models a linear change in the width of the trace (this optional scaling factor is turned off by default).
+This allows both the shift and the scaling of the spectrum(a) along the dispersion direction to be found simultaneously.
+The middle of the two-dimensional spectrum is used as the zero-point of the procedure.
+This tracing procedure is illustrated in Figure \ref{fig:trace}, and described in more detail as follows: \begin{enumerate} \item The input two-dimensional spectrum is divided into \texttt{nwindow} overlapping subspectra. \item Each subspectrum is summed along the dispersion direction in order to improve the signal(s) of the spectrum(a) along the spatial direction to generate the line-spread function of that subspectrum. \item Each line-spread function is upscaled by a factor of \texttt{resample\_factor} to allow for subpixel correlation precision.
+This utilizes the \texttt{scipy.signal.resample} function to fit the spatial profile with a cubic spline. \item The $i$th line-spread function is then cross-correlated to the $(i+1)$th line spread function.
+The shift and scale correspond to the maximum correlation within the tolerance limit, \texttt{tol}, and are stored. \item The shifts relative to the central subspectrum are used to fit for a polynomial solution with a constant arbitrary offset. \item While the spatial spectra are cross-correlated, they are also aligned and stacked to find the peak of the line-spread profile.
+Peak finding is performed with \texttt{scipy.signal.find\_peaks} and returns the list of peaks sorted by their prominence, which is defined as the maximum count of the peak subtracted by the local background.
+The total stacked line-spread profile is fitted with a Gaussian function to get the spread of the spectrum~(standard deviation).
+This would not be used in the case of top-hat extraction~(see section \textsection\ref{sec:tophat}). \end{enumerate}